shundhammer/qdirstat/README.md

     sudo chmod 01777 .Trash

 Permissions '01777' means "rwx for all plus sticky bit".
 The sticky bit for a directory means that only the owner of a file can remove it.
+The sticky bit is required for security reasons and the XDG trash spec (it's also required by the spec that applications like QDirStat use it if it is not set).

 Now you can move directory trees from /data/somewhere to the trash with QDirStat.
 It will end up in /data/.Trash/1000/files/somewhere (if 1000 is your